 Table of Contents:

-SNS is a push notification service that is used to send event notifications as messages to the number of recipients.
+SNS is a push notification service that is used to send event notifications as messages to a number of recipients.
 It is a flexible, fast, fully, and cost-effective service to send push notifications to mobile device users, email recipients, HTTP endpoints and other distributed services, messages are grouped into a logical entity known as Topic to which various consumer subscribe and same copy of the message is sent to different message consumers.
 SNS is easy to use and manage and can be used in scenarios where a number of services/consumers need to be notified of an event.

 SNS can be used to fanout mobile push notifications to iOS, Android, Fire OS, Windows, and Baidu-based devices it can also fanout Short Message Service( SMS) to a number of countries and fanout email messages.
 It comes with a limitation of 10 emails per second.